ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       nothing" is recognized as preventing many organizations from experimenting with strong authentication-based mechanisms.
 See
       Section 6.6.4 for details.
-Note that random selection based on this percentage, such as the following pseudocode, is adequate:
+Note that random selection based on

-Kucherawy (ed), et al.   Expires 8 October 2020                [Page 19]
+Herr (ed), et al.         Expires 30 April 2021                [Page 19]

-Internet-Draft                  DMARCbis                      April 2020
+Internet-Draft                  DMARCbis                    October 2020

+      this percentage, such as the following pseudocode, is adequate:

       if (random mod 100) < pct then selected = true else selected =
       false